IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 - Go to a grotto the mermaids use - actually a disused sewage tunnel leading into the river
 - Feldspar told some merrow to capture Cinnabar, that he is the one selling info to a rival mercher Greentides
 	- obviously doesn't check out - the misurium shipment was trapped, so Giltstern also knew abt the Bridgers' plans. this means Feldspar is likely involved in the spying himself, was trying to misdirect the Bridgers
+	- give them a lead to the docks! draw all the bridgetowners out of the bridges to investigate something, get trapped behind the fray shroud, then strike
+	- Feldspar said he had to go meet someone important at the docks (the tide towers?) / the call came from the warehouse /
 - Cinnabar is not a real Bridgetowner because he has a real business in the city, has been promised work contracts w merchers to dredge + re-engineer the river for commerce
     - Merrow know Cinnabar works for Vasilev, assumes V has betrayed them
 - Ersatz shows up